NBA Rumors: LeBron James Is The Best NBA Player ‘By A Bit Of A Big Margin,’ Says Rockets GM Daryl Morey

 Houston Rockets superstar James Harden may have beaten LeBron James for the 2017-18 NBA Most Valuable Player award, but General Manager Daryl Morey is very clear who should be considered as the best player in the NBA history.
-In an appearance on The Dan Patrick Show (h/t ESPN), Morey said that even the numbers are pointing out the James is the greatest player of all-times “by a bit of a big margin.”
+In an appearance on The Dan Patrick Show (h/t ESPN), Morey said that even the numbers are pointing out that James is the greatest player of all time “by a bit of a big margin.”

 “You look at his ability to generate wins and championship probability over time, and you basically break that down.
 You don’t need all the numbers.
 You can watch as well and see that.
 But if you basically isolate that and also look at the career he’s had, frankly, I think at this point it’s become a bit of a big margin, actually, where he’s come out ahead.
 I know that’s a little controversial.”